marcglasberg/themed/README.md

 There is no need to use `Theme.of(context)` anymore:

 ```
-// So old-fashioned!
+// So old-fashioned.
 Container(
    color: Theme.of(context).primary,
    child: Text('Hello', style: TextStyle(color: Theme.of(context).secondary)),
 )
 ```

-Since `Theme.of` needs the `context`, you can also NOT use it in constructors.
+Also, since `Theme.of` needs the `context`, you can NOT use it in constructors.
 However, the *themed* package has no such limitations:

 ```
 // The const color is the default value of an optional parameter.